 Reyes Tacandong & Co., the independent auditors appointed by the stockholders, have audited the financial statements of the Company in accordance with Philippine Standards on Auditing, and In their reports to the stockholders, have expressed their opinion on the fairness of presentation upon completion of such audit.

 Lawrence Ong Lee Chairman of the Board

-Arlene Louisa T. Sy

-President and Chief Executive Office CRIBED AND SWORN TO

-before me on this
+Arlene Louisa T. Sy President and Chief Executive Officer me on this ADD of A 000

-Marcos A. Legaspi

-Chief Financial Officer
+Marcos A. Legaspi Chief Financial Officer

 Signed this 24th day of March, 2023